Class Attire, Presentation and Footwear:

 Can I videotape?
 We ask that people keep recordings and snapshots to a minimum, as we will have a videographer and a photographer shooting on performance day!
 FLASH PHOTOGRAPHY IS FORBIDDEN!
 It can distract dancers and cause them harm.

 Professional DVD’s are available for $30.00 IF AT LEAST 25 PEOPLE PRE-PAY by 5/20.
-We have Sweet Home Productions out of Oneonta this year.
-Please sign-up for a copy & PAY CASH by the May 23rd If we get 25 to pre-pay, the DVD’s will also be sold at the door.
+We have Beatrice Georgalidis out of Oneonta this year.
+Please sign-up for a copy & PAY CASH by May 20th.
+We need 25 to pre-pay, the DVD’s will also be sold at the door.
 It takes 3-6 weeks to receive your copy.
 DVD’s can be picked up at the studio.

 FLOWERS: MANY dancers receive flowers from friends and parents.
 We do not sell flowers at the show, so be sure to pick some up before coming.
 Please support our local florist: Sheila’s Florist and/or the flower shop in Price Chopper are an option.

 EXTRA DANCE OPPORTUNITY for ALL Hip-Hop Dancers & Level I Dancers: We know families enjoy seeing their child in more than one dance routine in the recital, so we are inviting dancers from ALL Hip-Hop classes to perform the hip-hop warm-up dance in the recital.
-For all the kids in Creative Movement, Baby Ballet, Modern I & Hip-Hop I, we welcome you to dance along to the song “Happy & You Know it” for another performance opportunity.
+For all the kids in Creative Movement, we welcome you to dance along to the song “Happy & You Know it” for another performance opportunity.
 Participating is optional!
 If you participate in the warm up dance, you will need black leggings or capris, black sneakers and the RECITAL TANK (It’s on the way!).
-For the Happy & You Know It dance we may have the kids from Baby Ballet and Creative Movement wear their shirt over their costume.
+For the Happy & You Know It dance we may have the kids from Creative Movement wear their shirt over their costume.

 IF NEEDED: black leggings, ballet slippers, tights, foot undies, bras or nipple petals, booty shorts & black sneakers are NOT INCLUDED with costume.